Data Residency for SharePoint Online and OneDrive for Business

 Sync app

-The sync app will automatically detect and seamlessly transfer syncing to the new site location once the site move is complete.
-The user does not need to sign in again or take any other action.
+The sync app automatically detects and seamlessly transfers syncing to the new site location once the site move is complete.
+The user doesn't need to sign in again or take any other action.
 (Version 17.3.6943.0625 or later of the sync app required.)
-If a user updates a file while the move is in progress, the sync app will notify them that file uploads are pending while the move is underway.
+If a user updates a file while the move is in progress, the sync app notifies them that file uploads are pending while the move is underway.

 Most Recently Used files in Office (MRU)